 Estimated Useful Life (In Years)

-Land N/A
+Buildings and capital improvements 7-30

-Buildings and capital improvements 7-30 3-15
+Furniture and equipment 3-15

-Furniture and equipment Vehicles 5-15
+Vehicles 5

 Federal, state, and local agency grant funds

 Program funds authorized under federal, state, and local agency grants are requisitioned from such agencies primarily for reimbursement of allowable costs incurred up to amounts contracted for under each grant.
 These funds are accounted for at the time allowable costs are incurred.
 The grant periods for individual grants do not necessarily coincide with the fiscal year of UETHDA.
 Since UETHDA receives funds either on an advance basis or on a cost-reimbursement basis, either a receivable (due from grantor agencies) or a liability (unearned revenues) may exist at year end.
 UETHDA's policy is to expend federal, state, and local agency grant funds which are restricted as to purpose before using unrestricted funds to pay for program expenses.